jagodki/Offline-MapMatching/README.md

 "A candidate graph is a directed acyclic graph (DAG) which represents all paths that are considered possible final matching results for the given GPS trajectory" (Budig 2012: 13).
 The graph will be used as a stochastic matrix for the HMM.
 The graph has n layers with n as the count of observations.
-Each level contains all candidates of the same/corresponding observation (Budig 2012: 13):
+Each layer contains all candidates of the same/corresponding observation (Budig 2012: 13):
 <img src="screenshots/graph.png" />
 <br>
 The calculation of candidates has a huge impact of the computation time.
 A higher search distance can result in more candidates per